 These are the channels of hegemony in action as observed.

 Can Christians and Muslims not pursue their separate religions and the necessary education involved peacefully without a supremacy battle?
 Such is a non-question.
-One would think in a democracy the right and freedom to a religious education is normal, but Nigeria’s brand of democracy is too particular to be so.
+One would think in a democracy the right and freedom to religious education is normal, but Nigeria’s brand of democracy is too particular to be so.
 Islamisation in the modern day is an arduous task fraught with many challenges, requiring clarity of vision and efficient execution and lots of money and the prevailing democracy will permit it.
-It appears that the Muslim hegemons they are always many steps ahead in the race for religious supremacy.
+It appears that the Muslim hegemons are always many steps ahead in the race for religious supremacy.

-Nevertheless, Christians in Nigeria will yet again have play ‘catch up’ with the Christian Association of Nigeria (CAN) and other ‘worthy’ Christians protesting for the restoration of Christian Religious Knowledge to the national academic curriculum.
+Nevertheless, Christians in Nigeria will yet again have to play ‘catch up’ with the Christian Association of Nigeria (CAN) and other ‘worthy’ Christians protesting for the restoration of Christian Religious Knowledge to the national academic curriculum.
 And the Muslim hegemons will have the delight of saying ‘Ye’ or ‘Nay’.
 By the time Arabic will be a necessary requirement for getting employment into certain positions in government…